Razia Rahimtoola

-Razia Rahimtoola (born Razia A. K. Gul-Mohammad in Bombay on 29 August 1919; died 13 November 1988 in Karachi) was a Chair of Pediatrics Jinnah Post Graduate Medical Centre, Karachi.
-She was the first woman to be elected a fellow of the Royal College of Physicians.
+Razia Rahimtoola (born Razia A. K. Gul-Mohammad in Bombay on 29 August 1919; died 13 November 1988 in Karachi) was a pioneering Pakistani pediatrician.
+Rahimtoola was the first woman to be elected a fellow of the Royal College of Physicians.
+She was Chair of Pediatrics at the Jinnah Post Graduate Medical Centre, Karachi.

 Education and career

-She graduated M.B.B.S. from Grant Medical College in 1942 followed by which she worked as house physician for six months in J.J.
+She graduated M.B.B.S. from Grant Medical College in 1942, after which she worked as house physician for six months in J.J.
 Hospital Bombay.

 She was then commissioned in the I.M.S/L.A.M.C. and rose to the rank of acting Major functioning as a graded physician.
-Following partition of the sub-continent in 1947 she resigned from the commission and proceeded to the United Kingdom for postgraduate studies.
+Following the partition of the sub-continent in 1947 she resigned from the commission and proceeded to the United Kingdom for postgraduate studies.
 She secured her D.C.H.
 London in 1951 followed by M.R.C.P.
 Edinburgh in 1953.
 During her stay in the United Kingdom she also worked as Senior House Officer and Senior Registrar in South Wales.

-Upon return to Pakistan in 1953 Dr. Rahimtoola was appointed as Assistant Professor of Medicine, Dow Medical College and Associate Physician, Civil Hospital, Karachi.
+Upon her return to Pakistan in 1953, Dr. Rahimtoola was appointed as Assistant Professor of Medicine, Dow Medical College and Associate Physician, Civil Hospital, Karachi.
 It was during this period (1962) that she qualified for a Fulbright Grant and hence received training in Pediatrics Cardiology under Helen Tausiq at Johns Hopkins, Baltimore, United States.

 Towards the end of 1963 Dr. Razia was appointed in Pediatrics at the Jinnah Post Graduate Medical Centre Karachi.
 She was awarded the F.R.C.P. in 1964.
-Following retirement of Prof. Hamid M. Khan in 1972 she was selected as Chair of Pediatrics, JPMC.
+Following retirement of Prof. Hamid M. Khan in 1972, she was selected as Chair of Pediatrics, JPMC.
 During this period she was also conferred Fellowship by the College of Physicians and Surgeons Pakistan.
-She was also conferred the gold medal by the President of Pakistan for her contributions towards Child Health and Pediatrics.
+She was also awarded a gold medal by the President of Pakistan for her contributions towards Child Health and Pediatrics.